 Raccoons can be pretty unpleasant.
 Just ask anyone who has had the misfortune of seeing their trash bin toppled over, the contents of which have been strewn all over the lawn.
 Now envision what they can do if left for any time inside your house.

 When raccoons settle inside an attic they are capable of causing significant amounts of property damage.
 It’s frequently discovered that the damage raccoons do to get entry to your attic is the tip of the iceberg compared to what they do once inside.
+Call raccoon removal Troy MI to remove the animals from the attic.
 In really little time, a family of raccoons is capable of ruining your insulation and filling your attic with harmful and odorous urine and feces.

 With the average raccoon weighing in at 25-30 lb (11-14 kg) they can rapidly run over and compress attic insulation simply by strolling around.
 Pregnant female raccoons will compact and clear big areas of the attic to easily rest and nurse their young.